 In this model, we used an ideal anti-lock braking controller, that uses 'bang-bang' control based upon the error between actual slip and desired slip.
 We set the desired slip to the value of slip at which the mu-slip curve reaches a peak value, this being the optimum value for minimum braking distance (see note below.).

 - Note: In an actual vehicle, the slip cannot be measured directly, so this control algorithm is not practical.
 It is used in this example to illustrate the conceptual construction of such a simulation model.
-The real engineering value of a simulation like this is to demonstrate the potential of the control concept prior to addressing the specific issues of implementation.
+The real engineering value of a simulation like this is to show the potential of the control concept prior to addressing the specific issues of implementation.

-Creating a Temporary Directory for the Demo
+Creating a Temporary Directory for the Example

 origdir = cd(tempdir);

 To open this model type sldemo_absbrake in MATLAB terminal (or click on the hyperlink if you are using MATLAB Help).

 Double click on the 'Wheel Speed' subsystem in the model window to open it.
 Given the wheel slip, the desired wheel slip, and the tire torque, this subsystem calculates the wheel angular speed.

 To control the rate of change of brake pressure, the model subtracts actual slip from the desired slip and feeds this signal into a bang-bang control (+1 or -1, depending on the sign of the error, see Figure 2).
 This on/off rate passes through a first-order lag that represents the delay associated with the hydraulic lines of the brake system.
 The model then integrates the filtered rate to yield the actual brake pressure.
 The resulting signal, multiplied by the piston area and radius with respect to the wheel (Kf), is the brake torque applied to the wheel.